DevTrainings/GitTraining/03-FirstCommit/README.md

 * Commit
   * ```git commit``` checks the changes from staging area into the local repository.
   * _GIT_ always requires commit message to be specified.
+  * If you do not specify ```-m``` parameter your default text editor will be opened and you can write your message there.